muraenateam/muraena/README.md

 The tool re-implements the 15-years old idea of using a custom reverse proxy to dynamically interact with the origin to be targeted, rather than maintaining and serving static pages.

-Written in Go, Muraena does not use slow-regexes to do replacement magic, and embeds a crawler (Colly) that helps determining in advance which resource should be proxied.

-Muraena does the bare minimum to grep/replace origins in request/responses: this means that for complex origins extra manual analysis might be required to tune the auto-generated JSON configuration file.
-Hence, do not expect the reverse proxy to work straight out of the box for complex origins.

-The config folder has some examples of custom replacements needed on complex origins likes GSuite, Dropbox, GitHub and others.

 ## Documentation